Johannes Wahlström

-Johannes Wahlström is a Swedish journalist and filmmaker.
+Johannes Wahlström (born 1981) is a Swedish journalist and filmmaker.

 Background and career

 Wahlström was born in 1981.
-His father is the anti-Zionist Jewish Swedish writer Israel Shamir.
+His father is Israel Shamir.
 Wahlström says he grew up in Jaffa, Moscow, and Stockholm.
 He carries a Master's degree in Social Anthropology, a Master´s degree in Media and Communications from the Department of Media Studies (JMK), and a Bachelors degree in Political Science from Stockholm University.
 After completing his master's thesis in media and communication at the Department of Media Studies (JMK) at Stockholm University Wahlström founded the website IMEMC.

 Work

 Wahlström has worked as a journalist in Sweden, Ukraine, Russia, and Palestine on behalf of Aftonbladet, SVT, Journalisten and Fria Tidningar and has worked for the Alternative information centre in the Palestinian territories and the Swedish Institute in Russia.
 He is the author of five books on the relationship between knowledge and power, published by B-B-B-Books.